autonity/docs.autonity.org/content/docs/node-operators/install-aut/_index.md

 The Autonity Go Client can be installed in several ways:

 - as a pre-compiled Linux Executable File from the Release Archive
-- in a Docker container,
+- in a Docker container
 - by building the client from source code.

 We assume that the Autonity Go Client will run on a _host_ machine (a VPS or other host that is always-on and persistently available), and a distinct _local_ machine will be used for creating transactions and queries which are then sent to the Autonity Go Client on the _host_ via the RPC endpoint.